KevinGastelum/MyPersonal-LLM/README.md

 ```

-### Creating our Bi-gram model and defining a Forward pass function
+## Creating our Bi-gram model and defining a Forward pass function

-Forward Pass - This process involves passing input data through set of layers called neural nets and applying math transformations (using weights, bias, activation functions) that help our model learn and identify patterns or relationships in the data.
+Forward Pass - This process involves passing input data through set of layers called neural nets and applying math transformations (using weights, bias, activation functions) that help our model learn by identifying patterns or relationships in our the data.
 <img src="data/forward_pass.jpg">

 ```python